I No Longer Feel Alone

 In September, the NBA Incubate Initiative welcomed its largest SENT Seminar cohort yet!
 The annual four-day training opportunity equips Disciples social entrepreneurs of faith for leadership and change as they nurture emerging health and social service ministries.
-This project, Addison's Neighbor, will provide permanent supportive housing and services to transitional aged youth who have aged out and are parenting minor children.
+This project, Addison's Neighbor, in Montgomery, Alabama, will provide permanent supportive housing and services to transitional aged youth who have aged out and are parenting minor children.

 Social entrepreneurship can be a lonely space.
 Exciting, fun, but very lonely.
 As your mind produces innovations that will help to solve the world’s most challenging issues, you put pen to paper and begin to make plans- but then what?
 That was the mental space that I was in when I decided to attend SENT Seminar.

 As an advocate for the homeless population and champion for foster youth, I envisioned an agency, Addison’s Neighbor, where youth who are parenting minor children and have aged out of foster care would have a permanent home with intensive supports to prevent homelessness and provide foster youth with the permanency that everyone deserves.
 Permanent supportive housing has worked with chronically homeless adults, but it has not been used as a tool to eliminate homelessness for former foster youth with custody of their minor children.
 Addison’s Neighbor will be the first agency in the United States to serve this population with permanent housing.
 In addition to the permanent housing, intensive supports (medical and mental health, parenting, employment, education, etc.) will be provided to all clients and their minor children who are lovingly referred to as Neighbors).